-My capstone project "Listening to College Hill" uncovered the local narrative of residents who live in the North St. Louis City neighborhood of College Hill and revealed how the dominant narrative of the media is a social deterrant and economically detrimental to residents, outsiders and investors.
+My capstone project "Listening to College Hill" uncovered the local narrative of residents who live in the North St. Louis City neighborhood of College Hill and revealed how the dominant narrative of the media is a social deterrent and economically detrimental to residents, outsiders and investors.
 The local narrative needs to be strengthened, shared and listened to in order for real understanding and just investment of a neighborhood like College HIll.

 Hannah Koesterer (2010)

 My capstone project was a paper about news coverage of female athletes in US media.
 I looked at how female athletes appeared in major sports news outlets like ESPN and Sports Illustrated and sought to find out what makes a female athlete newsworthy, and ultimately what this reveals about the intersection between gender politics and women's sports.

 This project examines the impacts of controversial court cases on a small town scale.
 Featuring the questionable convictions in two murder trials in Ada, Oklahoma, my research shows that while the larger story is not unique-people divided by the verdict-the consequences are amplified in a small community that finds it's story being dominated by the opinion of outsiders in the national spotlight.
 Using first person accounts, newspaper archives, and mass media narratives, I demonstrate that although the outcome is not uncommon, the reverberations that become amplified in a small setting certainly may be.

 Part oral history, part primary source research, I am seeking to combine elements of my American Studies education to produce a unique account of controversial events in the life of a small town.
 The final result is a still complicated, fragmented response that clearly shows the most popular narrative does not include the experience of all residents or participants.